sylnit/sylnit/README.md

 ### Hi there 👋

 I'm Samuel a.k.a Sylnit.
-I am Full Stack Software Engineer with 8+ years experience in building complex applications that scale.
+I am a Full Stack Software Engineer with 8+ years experience in building complex applications that scale.

 **Strong Languages**: Java, JavaScript, Python, PHP, Elixir